phax/meta/XmlVsJson.md

       However, they’re simpler and allow greater flexibility.
 * Data type support
     * JSON only supports a limited range of data types like strings, numbers, boolean, objects and arrays.
     * However, XML is more flexible and supports complex data types like binary data and timestamps.
+      Especially in numerical data types, XML excels JSON by far.
 * Ease of use
     * As a markup language, XML is more complex and requires a tag structure.
     * In contrast, JSON is a data format that extends from JavaScript.
 It does not use tags, which makes it more compact and easier to read for humans.
 JSON can represent the same data in a smaller file size for faster data transfer.